 We offer definitive solutions for basic research and therapeutic development to advance the fields of oncology, immunology, and neurobiology.
 We provide the most robust and innovative humanized pre-clinical models and efficacy testing services to advance your research.

 NSG™ mice are a proven host for engraftment of human tumors or establishment of human immunity following hematopoietic stem cell transplantation.
-Understanding the interactions between human immune cells and tumors is paramount when devising treatment strategies that prevent tumor evasion of immune cells and improve cytotoxic responses.
+This guide explains why the interactions between human immune cells and tumors are paramount when devising treatment strategies that prevent tumor evasion of immune cells and improve cytotoxic responses.

 Cre-lox technology is a powerful tool for creating sophisticated models of specific human cancers and other human diseases.

 This webinar highlights recent advances and future directions using xenografted humanized NSG™ mice with functional human immune cells, to evaluate cancer immunotherapies.